BASICS: Broad quality Assessment of Static point clouds In Compression Scenarios: Benchmark of Objective Quality Metrics

-Point cloud objective quality metrics can be categorized into three, considering the type of input to the quality metrics: \textit{(i)} image-based, \textit{(ii)} color-based, and \textit{(iii)} geometry-based.
+Point cloud objective quality metrics can be categorized into three classes, based on the input to the metrics: image-based, color-based and geometry-based.
 Image-based metrics take the rendered point cloud image or image sequences as input and assess the quality of the point clouds.
-Geometry-based metrics rely only on the geometry information (e.g., the location in 3D space) stored at each point in the point cloud, ignoring the color attribute.
-Color-based metrics utilizes the both geometry and color information of each point to assess the point cloud quality.
-Moreover, each metric can be categorized into three based on the presence of reference point cloud information as full-reference (FR), reduced-reference (RR) and no-reference (NR).
+Geometry-based metrics primarily rely on the geometric information stored at each point in the point cloud, without considering color attributes.
+Color-based metrics, on the other hand, use the color information of each point to assess point cloud quality.
+Some metrics, such as PCQM~\cite{meynet2020pcqm}, have the capability to utilize both geometry and color information for quality assessment.

+Furthermore, each metric can be categorized into three based on the presence of reference point cloud information as full-reference (FR), reduced-reference (RR) and no-reference (NR).
 FR metrics access all information from the reference point cloud in addition to the distorted point cloud.
-NR metrics can access only partial information (features) from the reference point clouds.
+RR metrics can access only partial information (features) from the reference point clouds.
 NR metrics assess the quality of the point cloud without any access to the reference point cloud.

 In this section, we benchmark 14 image-based, 9 color-based and 17 geometry-based metrics from the literature.
-Selected metrics are introduced in Section~\ref{subsec:selected_metrics}.
-Various methodologies were adopted to evaluate metric performances and introduced in Section~\ref{subsec:evaluation_criteria}.
-Results of these analyses are presented in Section~\ref{subsec:corr_analysis_results} and Section~\ref{subsec:krasulas_method_results}
+Some of these metrics were omitted from the results due to minor differences to their variants.
+An introduction to the selected metrics is provided in Section \ref{subsec:selected_metrics}.
+We employ various figures of merit and evaluation scenarios to assess the performance of these metrics, which are outlined in Section \ref{subsec:evaluation_criteria}.
+The results of the metric evaluations are presented in Section \ref{subsec:broad_quality_eval}, Section \ref{subsec:high_quality_eval}, and Section \ref{subsec:intra_src_eval}.